 It is particularly interesting that Manchester has a fine filmmaking and video history.
 Of particular note is a video production Manchester residents often cite called aptly “The History of Manchester”.

 It is an artful production which recollects the events and characters that have helped shape Manchester’s particular identity and its heritage.
+It has inspired a number of Manchester videographers in their work.

 The video film captures the city’s evolution from ancient days right up to the present and is well worth viewing.